dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

        content = get_webcontent()
        assert f'<td>Bandgap</td><td>{gap:0.2f}eV</td>' in content

-This ends the tutorial on writing tests.
-We will now continue with explaining some extra concepts that are not necessary
+This ends the tutorial on pytest_.
+We will now continue with explaining another tool that is very useful in conjunction with pytest_.

 Tox
 ===

-tox_ is another python package which finds common usage in combination with pytest (or other test runners). tox_ sets up a virtual environment, installs your package with its dependencies and runs all tests.
-You have seen how to run tests directly using pytest but we recommond actually using "tox" for running the entire test suite.
+tox_ is another python package which finds common usage in combination with pytest_ (or other test runners). tox_ sets up a virtual environment, installs your package with its dependencies and runs all tests within that environment.
+As such it will no longer be important exactly which packages you have installed in your system.
+You have seen how to run tests directly using pytest but we actually recommend using "tox" for running the entire test suite in stead of vanilla pytest_.
 It is beyond the scope of this tutorial to go much further into detail about this, but the curious reader can take a ook in ``tox.ini`` which configures the virtual environments.

 To install tox_ run: